rahulsushilsharma/huggingface-chat/README.md

-# hugging-chat-api-js
+# huggingface chat api
-An api for hugging face chat
+A simple api for hugging face chat with login caching

 ## example usage